View Lucille Ray's Obituary on lincolncourier.com and share memories

 In her spare time, Lucille enjoyed camping, spending time with her family, volunteering at the American Legion in Mason City, painting, and watching her favorite TV shows.
 She worked for Eaton Corporation as a Machine Operator and was the co-owner of Ray's Auto Repair in Mason City.

-A funeral service for Lucille will be held at 11:00 a.m. on Wednesday, March 6, 2019, at Hurley Funeral Home in Mason City.
-Pastor Kurt McCallister will officiate.
+A funeral service for Lucille will be held at 11:00 a.m. on Wednesday, March 6, 2019 at Hurley Funeral Home in Mason City.
+Pastor Curt McCallister will officiate.
 Visitation will be held one hour prior to the service at the funeral home.
 Burial will be held in Mason City Cemetery.

-Memorial contributions in honor of Lucille may be made to the Mason City American Legion Post 496.

 Published in The Lincoln Courier from Mar.
 4 to Mar.
 6, 2019